bsantraigi/CS60075-IITKGP-Shared-Resources/README.md

     * Results of baselines
     * References: Upto 1 page of references can be added.
 You should cite to any model/library that you are using from any existing paper.

-> 21st March - 27th March
+> Second Deadline: 21st March - 27th March

 ### Deliverables:
 A slot of 30 mins to be chosen within these dates with the TA.
 Discussion of steps taken since last deliverable.
 1 page ad-on results from previous steps.
 Discussion of progress.

-> 6th April
+> Final Deadline: 6th April

 ### Deliverables:
 1. A 3-5 page report (NO MORE THAN 5 PAGES ALLOWED, including References) with following sections in the same order.
 Use either latex or docx format from ACL.